Set include path

 1 Overview

 This document shows how to implement Canonical Correlation Analysis (CCA) in C++ using BigDataStatMeth’s header-only library.
-While the R implementation demonstrated the algorithm using R’s BigDataStatMeth functions, this C++ version provides direct control over computation, memory management, and performance optimization.
+While the R implementation demonstrated the algorithm using R’s BigDataStatMeth functions, this C++ version provides direct control over computation, memory management, and performance optimization for production environments.

 1.1 What You’ll Learn